 - Whilst Commerical Interiors UK members do not have to be a British Manufacturer (many are) they are required to add value through service, design and expertise.

-- Have a UK operation and have been operating in the UK for a minimum of two years.
+- Have been operating in the UK for a minimum of two years.

 - Be accredited with all the relevant manufacturing standards for their products.

 - Have passed a credit check, be profitable and have no adverse credit records such as outstanding CCJs.